Timing Belt Replacement Cost

 What happens when a timing belt breaks?

 When a timing belt breaks or snaps, there’s nothing to synchronize your engine’s critical components.
-As a result, multiple parts of your engine can essentially crash into each other, risking instant and catastrophic engine failure.
+As a result, multiple parts of your engine can essentially crash into one another, risking instant and catastrophic engine failure.

-That’s why it’s smart to get to a trusted mechanic ASAP if your engine is giving off any of the telltale signs of a failing belt.
+That’s why it’s smart to get to a trusted mechanic ASAP if your engine is giving any telltale signs of a failing belt.

 » LEARN: How much does it cost to replace an engine?